infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 ROW EXPLANATIONS
 1) report_list.csv - Each row describes an SSR or a PSR.
 2) salt_cont_author.csv - Each row is an occurrence of one author authoring a report.
-3) inclusion_net_edges.csv - Each row represents an inclusion of a PSR in an SRR.
+3) inclusion_net_edges.csv - Each row represents an inclusion of a PSR in an SRR identified by us from the full text of the SSRs.
-4) potential_inclusion_link.csv - A matrix showing systematic reviews in columns and primary studies in rows.
-Cells with "p" denote where primary study reports were potentially eligible for systematic review reports, according to the publication date of the primary studies and the dates of last search in systematic reviews.
-This data was collected from Trinquart et al. (2016).
+4) potential_inclusion_link.csv - A matrix whose column indices are SSRs and row indices are PSRs.
+Cells with "p" denote where PSRs were potentially eligible for inclusion in SRRs, according to the publication date of the PSRs and the dates of last search of the SRRs.
+This data was collected from Web Figure 4 of the data supplement of Trinquart et al. (2016).
-5) systematic_review_inclusion_criteria.csv - Each row is the inclusion criteria of a systematic review report.
+5) systematic_review_inclusion_criteria.csv - Each row records inclusion criteria of a SRR.
-6) supplementary_reference_list.pdf - Each item is a bibliographic record of an SSR or a included PSR.
+6) supplementary_reference_list.pdf - Each item is a bibliographic record of an SSR or a PSR.
-7) inclusion_net_edges_trinquart.csv - Each row represents an inclusion of a PSR in an SRR.
+7) inclusion_net_edges_trinquart.csv - Each row represents an inclusion of a PSR in an SRR according to Web Figure 4 of Trinquart et al. (2016).

 COLUMN HEADER EXPLANATIONS
 1) report_list.csv: ID - Numeric ID of the report
-short_name - Short name assigned to each report by Trinquart et al. (2016), usually first author's last name + publication year type - Systematic review report/ primary study report study_groupings - Groupings for related primary study reports from the same report, from Trinquart et al. (2016) (if applicable, otherwise blank) title - Title of the report year - Publication year of the report attitude - Scientific opinion about the salt controversy from Trinquart et al. (2016) doi - DOIs of the report (if applicable, otherwise blank) retracted(Y/N) - Y if the report was retracted or withdrawn.
-Blank if the report was not retracted or withdrawn. study_design - The study design of a report, which takes the following values: Case Control Study, Cohort Study, Systematic Review, and Randomized Controlled Trial.
+short_name - Short name assigned to each report by Trinquart et al. (2016), usually first author's last name + publication year type - Systematic review report/ primary study report study_groupings - Groupings for related PSRs from the same study, from Trinquart et al. (2016) (if applicable, otherwise blank) title - Title of the report year - Publication year of the report attitude - Scientific opinion about the salt controversy from Trinquart et al. (2016) and take the value of for, against, or inconclusive. doi - the DOI of the report (if applicable, otherwise blank) retracted(Y/N) - Y if the report was retracted or withdrawn, N if the report was not retracted or withdrawn. study_design - The study design of a report, which takes the following values: Case Control Study, Cohort Study, Systematic Review, and Randomized Controlled Trial.

 2) salt_cont_author.csv: